10-kp/PowerBI_Project/index.md

 ## Project Deliverables

-> This is a blockquote following a header.
->
-> When something is important enough, you do it even if the odds are not in your favor.

-## Project Deliverables

 # 1. Tabular Visualization:

 - Displays Total Amount of Purchase (TAP) formatted by store location and store setting, with conditional formatting     based on spend ranges